The LiU – UFBA research and education network in materials science is led by:

 - The seminar at the Department of Physics, Chemistry and Biology (IFM), LiU presenting the research and educational exchange within the LiU-UFBA network with the participation of the Director of Graduate Studies and Director of Agora Materiae Graduate School Prof. Per Olof Holtz, and IFM Pro-Prefect Prof. Kenneth Järrendahl (September 2017)

-- In addition to these events, the network was promoted at the Sweden Brazil Innovation Weeks in November 2018 at the UFABC-Santo André and MackGraphe-Mackenzie Presbyterian University, São Paulo by Angela Sanseverino, Coordinator for Brazil, Strategic Collaborations Office, International Affairs and Collaborations Division, LiU.
+- Promotion of the LiU-UFBA network at the Sweden Brazil Innovation Weeks in November 2018 at the UFABC-Santo André and MackGraphe-Mackenzie Presbyterian University, São Paulo by Angela Sanseverino, Coordinator for Brazil, Strategic Collaborations Office, International Affairs and Collaborations Division, LiU.